Whimsy Stick

 Build impulse control under real arousal, not just at calm baseline

-The mandatory wait cue before every flirt pole release trains the specific skill jumping reflects a lack of: sitting with intense arousal rather than immediately discharging it physically.
-The dog is at high drive, the lure is moving, excitement is fully activated, and they are required to hold a wait for 5 to 10 seconds before releasing.
-That neural pathway transfers directly to the moment a guest walks through the door.
-Build it under drive first, in the controlled session context, before expecting it to hold during a real greeting.
-For the full impulse control progression, see Impulse Control Drills.
+So the required wait cue before every flirt pole release trains the specific skill jumping lacks.
+That skill is sitting with intense arousal rather than discharging it physically.
+Specifically, the dog is at high drive.
+The lure is moving.
+Excitement is fully activated.
+Plus they hold a wait for 5 to 10 seconds, then release.
+In fact, that neural pathway transfers directly to the moment a guest walks through the door.
+So build it under drive first in the controlled session context.
+Only then expect it to hold during a real greeting.
+For the full progression, see impulse control drills.

 Built into every session rep